Promoting British Values

 Through our curriculum children are taught about, and are encouraged to respect, public institutions and services.

 Pupils are asked to complete a questionnaire towards the end of each academic year so that their views and perceptions about various aspects of school can be recorded and analysed and where appropriate, acted upon.

-Pupils are selected at random for pupil conferencing meetings with members of the senior leadership team as well as subject leaders.
+Pupils are selected at random for pupil conferencing meetings with members of the senior leadership team, subject leaders and visitors to the school including our School Improvement Partner – (SIP).
 Their views are sought on specific issues generally connected with teaching and learning.
-For example, most recently, representatives from all year groups from Year One to Year Six were asked about their perception of their learning in both English and Maths.
+Representatives from all year groups from Year One to Year Six are regularly asked during Phase Reviews about their perception of their learning in English, Maths, Science and the wider curriculum.

 The school is very proud that some of its pupils choose to attend a variety of uniformed organisations in the local area such as Beavers, Cubs and Scouts, Rainbow Brownies, Brownies, Girl Guides and the Sea Scouts.
 Pupils are invited to wear their uniforms to school with pride on the annual Thinking Day and also on Remembrance Day.

 THE RULE OF LAW